 Bring your left knee towards your Face.
 Try to keep your back planted on the floor, don’t let your back arch.
 Hold for 20-30 seconds.
 Then switch legs, bringing your right leg toward your face and holding.

 This stretch will release the tension after planking, exercising, or a particularly sore day.
 Try to hold the pose for as long as you can.
 Take frequent breaks, pay attention to slow and steady breathing, and focus on the lower pack.
 Take this time to relax and clear your mind.

 Remember, don’t hurt yourself.
-If the stretch hurts, lesson the tension.
+If the stretch hurts, lessen the tension.

 *All above images courtesy of Web Exercises